Six Feminist Poets Everyone Should Know

 There's no better way to get inspired and impassioned than by reading the words of trailblazing feminist poets who have bared their souls through poetry.
-This April, we celebrate these inspirational, game-changing women in honor of National Poetry Month.
+In honor of National Poet's Day, we're celebrating these inspirational, game-changing women.

 MAKERS has partnered with illustrator Kimothy Joy, whose work focuses on depicting heroines past and present, to bring some of the most beautiful words written by women to life.